Benue Electoral Body Fixes July 6 For LG Polls

-This is even as the Benue State government has said it is set to create additional council wards.
+This is even as the Commission revealed its plan to create additional Council Wards ahead of the exercise across the state.

-He said BSIEC recognised the vital roles each stakeholder had being playing in ensuring successful elections.
+The stakeholders’ meeting, Chen noted, marked a significant step towards fulfilling the promise for a free, fair and credible election.

-The BSIEC boss called for active participation, constructive criticism, and unwavering commitment to partnering with the Commission.
+He said BSIEC recognised the vital roles each stakeholder had been playing in ensuring successful elections.

-According to him, the commission would never organise shoddy elections that will mar the reputation of the commission.
+According to him, “the Commission will never organise voodoo or shoddy elections, that will mar the reputation of the commission.

 “We know the dangers of organising shoddy elections which only leads in the enthronement of mediocres and people of dubious acceptability into positions of leadership, ultimately leading to dismal governance.